Efficient Large Language Models: A Survey: Model-Centric Methods

-\fakeparagraph{Initialization Techniques.} Initialization plays a key role in enhancing the efficiency of LLM pre-training since a good initialization can accelerate the convergence of the model.
-Most LLMs employ initialization techniques that were adopted in training smaller-scale models, such as conventional initialization techniques like~\cite{krishna2017weight, he2015delving}.
-For example, initialization method introduced by ~\citet{krishna2017weight} aims to balance input and output variances.
-Fixup~\cite{zhang2019fixup} and ZerO~\cite{zhao2021zero} set the residual stem to zero, preserving signal identity.
-SkipInit~\cite{de2020batch} substitutes batch normalization with a zero-value multiplier.
-ReZero~\cite{bachlechner2021rezero} adds zero-valued parameters to maintain identity, leading to faster convergence.
-T-Fixup~\cite{huang2020improving} follows Fixup to adopt rescaling schemes for the initialization of residual blocks of Transformer models.
-DeepNet~\cite{wang2022deepnet} adjusts the residual connection in deep Transformers using Post-LN-init, ensuring stable inputs to Layer-Normalization and mitigating gradient vanishing for stable optimization.
+\textbf{Initialization Techniques.} Initialization plays a key role in enhancing the efficiency of LLM pre-training because a good initialization can accelerate the convergence of the model.
+Most LLMs employ initialization techniques that were adopted in training smaller-scale models.
+For example, \black{initialization method introduced by \citet{krishna2017weight} balances input and output variances.} Fixup~\citep{zhang2019fixup} and ZerO~\citep{zhao2021zero} set the backbone to zero, preserving signal identity. \black{SkipInit~\citep{de2020batch} substitutes batch normalization with a zero-value multiplier.} ReZero~\citep{bachlechner2021rezero} adds zero-valued parameters to maintain identity which leads to faster convergence.
+T-Fixup~\citep{huang2020improving} follows Fixup to adopt rescaling schemes for the initialization of the residual blocks of Transformer models.
+DeepNet~\citep{wang2022deepnet} adjusts the residual connection in deep Transformers using Post-LN-init, ensuring stable inputs to layer normalization and mitigating gradient vanishing for stable optimization.